-In this regard, TMD treatment is diverse and depends on the type of disease, as well as the duration and subjective level of pain.
-Alloplastic reconstruction can be advantageous in obtaining a rapid improvement of symptoms and rapid rehabilitation of masticatory function [20].

-The treatment of functional TMD is commonly based on conservative therapy, including physiotherapy, pain therapy, and splinting therapy [21].
-Depending on the severity of the TMD, the treatment is a surgical invasion.
-An effective method to achieve rapid improvements in mouth opening and pain reduction is TMJ reconstruction using an alloplastic total prosthetic joint replacement (PJR) [22-25].
-This invasive approach is still considered the last resort for the treatment of TMD [26].

-In this context, the complete resection of the diseased joint and the implantation of a fossa and a condylar component is an invasive and irreversible procedure.
-There are clear indications for the use of a PJR for TMJ, for example, diseases involving bone loss and conservative treatment failure, restricted mouth opening, occlusal failure, or high levels of pain [12].
+In this regard, the treatment of TMD is diverse and depends on the type of disease, as well as the duration and subjective level of pain.
+Alloplastic reconstruction can be advantageous in obtaining a rapid improvement of symptoms and rapid rehabilitation of masticatory function [23].
+The treatment of functional TMD is commonly based on conservative therapy, including physiotherapy, pain therapy, and splinting therapy [24].
+Depending on the severity of TMD, treatment varies according to the degree of surgical invasion.
+An effective method to achieve rapid improvements in mouth opening and pain reduction is TMJ reconstruction using an alloplastic total prosthetic joint replacement (PJR) [25-28].
+This invasive approach is still considered the last resort for the treatment of TMD [29].
+Complete resection of the diseased joint and implantation of a fossa and condyle component is an invasive and irreversible procedure.
+There are clear indications for the use of a PJR TMJ, for example, diseases involving bone loss and conservative treatment failure, restricted mouth opening, occlusal failure, or high levels of pain [15].